Wally Hilgenberg

-Walter William "Wally" Hilgenberg (September 19, 1942 – September 23, 2008) was a professional American football linebacker, he played 16 seasons in the National Football League (NFL), four with the Detroit Lions and 12 with the Minnesota Vikings.
+Walter William Hilgenberg (September 19, 1942 – September 23, 2008) was a professional American football linebacker, he played 16 seasons in the National Football League (NFL), four with the Detroit Lions and 12 with the Minnesota Vikings.

-Early years
+Early life

 Born in Marshalltown, Iowa, Hilgenberg's family moved to Wilton (then known as Wilton Junction) where he grew up and graduated from Wilton High School.
 He played college football in the Big Ten Conference at the University of Iowa in Iowa City, where he starred on both sides of the line of scrimmage, as a linebacker and as a guard.
 Two of his nephews, Jay and Joel would play on the offensive line at center in the NFL during the 1980s and 1990s.

-NFL career
+Professional career

-Hilgenberg was selected in the fourth round of the 1964 NFL Draft (48th overall) by the Lions.
+Hilgenberg was selected in the fourth round of the 1964 NFL draft (48th overall) by the Lions.
 In 1968, he was traded from the Lions to the Pittsburgh Steelers, but was waived before ever playing a game in Pittsburgh.

 Hilgenberg was picked up off waivers by the Vikings and played for another dozen seasons, though 1979.
 During that time, he was one of 11 players to appear in all four of the Vikings' Super Bowls (IV, VIII, IX, XI).

-Personal
+Personal life

 Hilgenberg's daughter Kristi was Miss Minnesota Teen USA 1998.
 His grandson Luke Lindahl was a linebacker for the Iowa Hawkeyes.